pisac/pisac/README.md

 }
 ```

-## Github Actions
+## GitHub Actions

-You can use it as a Github Actions by creating a file `.github/workflows/pisac.yml` with the following content:
+You can use it as a GitHub Actions by creating a file `.github/workflows/pisac.yml` with the following content:

 ```yaml
 TODO: